zenobi-us/zenobi-us/content/posts/2025-12-13-ai-assisted-project-scaffolding-with-persistent-memory.md

 ## Multi-Agent Handoffs

-You might not use a single thread to do everything.
-Some people might prefer to delegate implementation tasks in parallel.

-One agent doesn't do everything.
+A single agent doesn't need to do everything.
 A planning agent thinks through architecture.
 A build agent writes code.
 A research agent digs into documentation.

-Who knows?
-How you do this is up to you, but the key is that each agent works within the same `.memory/` context and we need a way to let each know what's going on.
+How you partition the work is up to you, but the key is that each agent works within the same `.memory/` context and reads the summary before starting work.

 Opencode provides a single tool to allow this pattern: The `task` tool.